Top Beginner Essentials for making French beaded flowers

 Find the source of my supply resources <<HERE>>

-Number 1: Beads!
-The majority of patterns are in size 11 seed beads.
+First of all, the majority of patterns are in size 11 seed beads.
 Anything too big will look bulky and most people do not like using anything smaller so almost all patterns are designed using size 11 seed beads.
 My favorite beads to use are Matsuno dynamites and Czech Preciosas.
 These are middle of the road priced beads but are great quality.

 If there is a color you want to stock up on, it’d be green for all the leaves.
 And you can’t go wrong with red, orange, yellow, and pink for flowers.
 And don’t forget white.

-Number 2: Wire!
 Different gauges of wire are used depending on the size of the flower or different parts of the flower.
 As a beginner, it can be intimidating with the different gauges and colors.
 To get started, my recommendation for you is to get 24 gauge (or .51 mm) copper core wire.
 You can get away with using 24 gauge wire for most beginner projects.
 The entry project into the French beading world for most beaders is a rose and that can be made entirely out of 24 gauge wire.

-Number 3: Tools!
-First, you’ll need wire cutters and pliers.
-You don’t need fancy cutters.
-You can get a cheap florist wire cutter from the dollar store or even use nail clippers.
-Though to cut some heavier stem wires, you might want to get some more heavy duty wire cutters.
-Next, You need some sort of pliers.
-Chain nose or needle nose pliers.
-In a pinch, you can even use round nose pliers.
-It doesn’t need to be anything fancy.
-You just need it to twist some wires or tuck some wires in.
-The third tool is a bead spinner.
+Lastly, let’s talk about the bead spinner.
 This is a tool that helps you get beads onto wire very fast.
 For me, it’s an essential tool but some people use other stringing methods.
-I have a video on bead stringing that talks about all the stringing methods if you’d like to see other “free” options.
+I have a video on bead stringing (starting at min 14:59) that talks about all the stringing methods if you’d like to see other “free” options.
 I also have a video on how to make a diy bead spinner if that’s more your style.